London's 'Gherkin' owner IVG seeks protection from creditors

 IVG has said it needs to cut its liabilities by up to 1.75 billion euros and completely restructure its debt to give it capital to refinance loans maturing this year and in 2014.

-Schaefers said talks with creditors would continue following the court filing and he was confident that a deal could be struck.
+The company said its management would seek to continue running its business operations as part of the filing.

-Under the creditor protection proceedings each of the five groups of IVG's debtors, split up depending on the seniority of their claims, will now have to approve any new deal with only a three-quarters majority.
+"IVG is in a very good position to bring the proceedings that lie ahead quickly to a successful conclusion," Schaefers said.

-(Additional reporting by Alexander Huebner and Ludwig Burger; Editing by Maria Sheahan and Greg Mahlich)
+(Additional reporting by Alexander Huebner and Peter Dinkloh; Editing by Maria Sheahan and Greg Mahlich)